sequana/sequana-wrappers/README.md

     cd
     git clone git@github.com:sequana/sequana-wrappers.git sequana_wrappers
-    snakemake --wrapper-prefix git+file:////home/user/sequana_wrappers
+    snakemake --wrapper-prefix git+file:///home/user/sequana_wrappers

 # Notes for developers

 ## Overview

-The wrappers directory contains the wrappers.
-Each sub-directory is dedicated to a wrapper related to a given software/application.
+The wrappers/ directory contains the wrappers themselves.
+Each sub-directory is dedicated to a wrapper that is related to a given software/application.
+A sub directory may have several wrappers (e.g., bwa has a sub directory related to the indexing, and a sub directory related to mapping).

 Here is an example of a wrapper tree structure: